 Elearning pricing models that are based on learner time can drive the wrong behaviors i.e. longer learning experiences to justify the investment.
 Surely the most valuable elearning is that which consumes as little time as possible to deliver measurable and long-lasting results?

 Cost of developing elearning

 If we take a look at how long it takes to create a piece of elearning then our data shows that (in Elucidat) it takes 2 hours per page of content, on average.
 So, to create a 15 minute (or 20 page) learning experience you may need to invest around 40 hours.
 How does that cost compare to outsourcing it?
 How does that investment relate to the number of people that will benefit from it?

 As we see more and more micro learning entering the marketplace, tools like Elucidat can be used to support learning resources delivered directly from the subject matter expert.
 What could you bottle up in your organization in just 2 hours which could benefit others across your organization?

 Time is money and when it comes to elearning this is no exception.
 All too often we have witnessed elearning projects that have been given made-up ‘learning times’ which are a long way off from reality.

 Set realistic expectations for the learner.
 If you are asking them to allocate 10 minutes for your learning content but you soon realize it actually takes them 20 minutes then ensure future learners have allocated enough time for it and/or adapt the content.

 Always think about the learner when you are capturing the needs for your project.
 What is their working pattern?
 How much time will they have allocated to this?
 If you use their time effectively then they are more likely to come back for more!

-So, why don’t you do some analysis on your own elearning content…
+Do some analysis on your own elearning content.

 This blog is part of our Insights series.